2lindell/advent/docs/source.txt

 Understand "witt's/witts/end" as At_Witts_End.
 Instead of going west from At_Witts_End, say [M126]"You have crawled around in some little holes and found your way blocked by a recent cave-in.
 You are now back in the main passage."
 Instead of going nowhere from At_Witts_End:
-	if a random chance of 19 in 20 succeeds, say [M56]"You have crawled around in some little holes and wound up back in the main passage.";
+	if a random chance of 19 in 20 succeeds: say [M56]"You have crawled around in some little holes and wound up back in the main passage.";
+	otherwise:
-	otherwise move the player to In_Anteroom as going.
+		move the player to In_Anteroom as going;
+		rule succeeds.

 Chapter - North of the secret canyons, on the other side of the pit